 Take time to explore and immerse yourself in Ballyhoura Country, County Limerick, not far from Limerick city centre.
 Ballyhoura Country is an area of rolling green pastures, woodlands, hills, and mountains with an abundance of noteworthy heritage sites, thrilling outdoor activities and stunning views of Ireland’s vast landscape.

-Explore the great Limerick outdoors with the added comfort of knowing you can recover in our leisure centre after.
+Explore the great Limerick outdoors and the Ballyhoura walks with the added comfort of knowing you can recover in our leisure centre after.

-Check out our top 5 hikes and trails.
+Check out our top 5 Ballyhoura Trails and Hikes.

 This walk is perfect for families with young children or those looking for a short stroll through breath-taking forest scenery with the option of a 2 or 4 km route.